SaaS SEO: Boost Your Software’s Online Visibility

 Competition Analysis

 The main action item from this stage is to import all of your findings into a spreadsheet.
-This helps you to better arrange your keywords while also obtaining visibility into your competitors’ positioning in the rankings.
+This helps you better arrange your keywords while obtaining visibility into your competitors’ positioning in the rankings.

 Step 3: Prioritize your Top Target Keyword List

 The goal here is to generate a priority list that is not dependent on purchasing intent, SEO value, or search traffic – this will be your guide for structuring and prioritizing new material.
-Having a list of your top 10-15 keywords can help you focus on the most critical things to rank for, whether it is for demand creation, thought leadership, or owning a space.
+Having a list of your top 10-15 keywords can help you focus on the most critical things to rank for, whether for demand creation, thought leadership, or owning a space.

 Step 4: Match your Keywords to the Steps of the SaaS Buyer Journey

-It is crucial to remember that, while this strategy is for “search engine” focused optimization, you should always, always write for humans, not search engines.
+It is crucial to remember that, while this strategy is for “search engine” focused optimization, you should always write for humans, not search engines.
 If you provide value in your material, Google will reward you with higher ranks

 When you get into a rhythm of regular content production, you may get a clearer view of how the material works together and if you are leaning too far on one end of the journey or the other, with all your efforts going into one end of the funnel.